 Always keep an eye out for signs of heatstroke in your pets when the summer is in full force.
 Watch for heavy panting, glazed eyes, a rapid heartbeat, trouble breathing, extreme lethargy, excessive thirst, dizziness, lack of coordination, profuse salivation, vomiting or a deep red/purple tongue.
 If you think your pet may be suffering from heat stroke, get them out of the sun and if possible to a cool, air-conditioned area.
 Apply room temperature water to the fur – make sure it is not ice cold as this causes blood vessels to constrict and retain heat.
 Allow them to drink small amounts of water and contact your veterinarian.

 With a summer of record high forecasts upon us, keeping cool is of the utmost importance.
 Make sure you do so in a manner that respects the Earth and our animal friends by limiting your carbon emissions.
-You can further help us protect animals habitats from climate change and other factors by shopping our Cause You Care Endangered Species Collection!
-Twenty-five percent of profits are donated to the International Fund for Animal Welfare.

 As a thank you for keeping it cool and sustainable save 10% on our products with the discount code*: SUMMER